intuited/odfit/README.txt

 ``odfdump`` is also suitable for use with other pkzip-formatted archives.
 See the note about `filetype detection`_ in `BUGS, ISSUES and WARNINGS`_.

+The ``-D`` option to ``odfdump`` instructs it to omit the timestamp of each archive member.
+OpenOffice seems to reset this timestamp for all members whenever it saves a new version of a document.
+Because of this, this piece of data is not meaningful and shouldn't normally be displayed as part of a diff.
+For this reason, I expect that ``-D`` should normally be passed when generating a dump for the purposes of diffing.

 .. _git: http://git-scm.com/
 .. _git wiki: https://git.wiki.kernel.org/index.php/GitTips#Instructions_for_Git_1.6.1_or_later